Data Access Security Dashboard

 Accounts that Require No Passwords - these accounts could log on without a password, overriding login security policy.
 This can cause a security gap.
 It is recommended to change this attribute value to false.

-Empty Groups - these are accounts with no members.
+Empty Groups - these are entitlements with no members.
 Empty groups reduce performance, diminish transparency, and increase the chances of an attacker finding a path to exploit.
 It is recommended to delete empty security groups.

 Cyclic Nested Groups - these are groups with an infinite loop, where the same group is a parent and a child of another.
 It is recommended to remove the circular nesting due to operational overhead and potential unintended privilege escalation hidden in circular group references.